Kayaking with Kids Near Oakland - 510 Families

 Stacked Adventures (Alameda)

 For beginners without gear, these kayaking tours focus on safety, fun, and local attractions.
 Locations and themes of trips vary throughout the Bay Area.
 Private tours can also be arranged by appointment.
-Stacked Adventures offers an extensive range of guided tours, including shoreline bird migration tours and an Alameda Point tour kayaking by the historical USS Hornet (imagine being next to that ship on a kayak!).
+Stacked Adventures offers a range of guided tours, including shoreline bird migration tours and an Alameda Point tour kayaking by the historical USS Hornet (imagine being next to that ship on a kayak!).
 The most basic intro level class covers equipment, paddle techniques, trip planning, on land transporting and maintenance and safety.
 All gear provided.

 Ages: As young as 5 with an adult or 12+

-California Canoe & Kayak Oakland (Jack London)
+California Canoe & Kayak Oakland (Jack London + Brooklyn Basin)

 Full-service paddlesports company locally owned and operated.
 Kayak, canoe, and SUP sales, rentals, instruction, tours, and service.
 Tours and rentals should be booked online in advance.